AndreaMartins/Noble-bridgeUSDC-Sepolia-CCTP/README.md

 3. **Monitor Transfer Progress**:
    - The `TransferModal` will display feedback and updates on the status of your transfer.

-Enjoy seamless cross-chain token transfers in test networks with our application!
+Enjoy seamless cross-chain token transfers!